Shathin/folio/src/content/post/bali-family-vacation-2025-day-5-6.md

 **[Tirta Gangga](https://maps.app.goo.gl/JS7Mev6Jd7SCnD3X9)**, meaning “Water of the Ganga,” is a former royal palace built in 1948 by the same Karangasem king who built Taman Ujung.
 It’s famous for its water palace layout with fountains, tiered ponds, and stepping stones where you can walk across pools filled with hundreds of koi fish.

 As expected, the place was bustling with tourists, but surprisingly well-maintained given the footfall.
 Feeding the koi is a popular activity here – you buy a little packet of fish food at the entrance, and instantly dozens of giant, chubby koi swarm around you.
 I couldn’t help but laugh at how ridiculously fat some of the koi near the entrance were compared to the smaller ones further back.
 Clearly, the fish at the start of the pond get fed way more often than the poor fellows at the far end!
+We spent about 30-45 minutes here, which was enough to walk around, feed the fish, and take some classic Bali photos.
+There’s also a pool you can get into, so you might want to budget more time if you’re planning for a dip.

 <figure class="flex flex-col items-center mx-auto">
   <img src="/assets/images/posts/bali-family-vacation-2025/day-5-6/5_6.gif" />